neuefische/wd-flipped-classroom-curriculum/README.md

 ---

 - `Reviews` are usually the "quickest" task, when you have an hour in between.
-- `Sessionguides` oftentimes can take advantage of existing session material.
+- `Session-guides` oftentimes can take advantage of existing session material.
 Remember: One session should be max.
 45min long!
 So think of which topics can be learned by reading the handout instead of discussing it during the session.
 - `Challenges` are nice tasks when you feel comfortable with a topic or have experience with